SecretFox/PhotoMode/README.md

 * `/option PhotoMode_Enabled true/false` to enter photomode, same as clicking the icon
 * `/option PhotoMode_Follow "target/random/playerName"`, can also be accessed from the command window
 * `/option PhotoMode_GetPos true` prints character or camera position
-* `/option PhotoMode_Goto "x,y,z" or "x,z"` - Teleports camera to a location
+* `/option PhotoMode_Goto "x,y,z" or "x,z" or x1,y1,z1,x2,y2,z2` - Teleports camera to a location (if using the 6 numbers format latter 3 specify the look position)
 * `/option PhotoMode_Orbit "target/random/playerName/self/current"`, can also be accessed from the command window
 * `/option PhotoMode_Vanity "target/random/playerName/self"`, can also be accessed from the command window
 * `/option PhotoMode_Window true/false` Shows/Hides command window.
 Same as right clicking the icon